pip-services/pip-services-docs/content/en/python/expressions/tokenizers/icomment_state.md

 linkTitle: "ICommentState"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-expressions-python"
 description: >
-    Defines an interface for tokenizer states that process comments.
+    Defines an interface for tokenizer states that processes comments.
 ---

 **Implements**: [ITokenizerState](../itokenizer_state)

 ### Description

-The ICommentState interface is used for tokenizer states that process comments.
+The ICommentState interface is used for tokenizer states that processes comments.